adobe/aepsdk-optimize-ios/README.md

 ### [Swift Package Manager](https://github.com/apple/swift-package-manager)

-To add the AEPEdgePersonalization Package to your application, from the Xcode menu select:
+To add the AEPOptimize Package to your application, from the Xcode menu select:

 `File > Swift Packages > Add Package Dependency...`

-Enter the URL for the AEPEdgePersonalization package repository: `https://github.com/adobe/aepsdk-edgepersonalization-ios.git`.
+Enter the URL for the AEPOptimize package repository: `https://github.com/adobe/aepsdk-optimize-ios.git`.

 When prompted, make sure you change the branch to `main`.

-Alternatively, if your project has a `Package.swift` file, you can add AEPEdgePersonalization directly to your dependencies:
+Alternatively, if your project has a `Package.swift` file, you can add AEPOptimize directly to your dependencies:

 ```
 dependencies: [
-    .package(url: "https://github.com/adobe/aepsdk-edgepersonalization-ios.git", .branch: "main"),
+    .package(url: "https://github.com/adobe/aepsdk-optimize-ios.git", .branch: "main"),
 targets: [
        .target(name: "YourTarget",
-                    dependencies: ["AEPEdgePersonalization"],
+                    dependencies: ["AEPOptimize"],
               path: "your/path"),
     ]
 ]